The Kevin McIlvoy Book Prize

 All material must be the author’s own, original composition and free from copyright restrictions.
 We do not accept submissions generated by AI tools or language models.

-Simultaneous submissions are welcome, but the writer must agree to notify WTAW immediately if the manuscript is accepted elsewhere for publication and to withdraw it from our submission manager.
+Simultaneous submissions are welcome, but by submitting a manuscript the author is agreeing to notify WTAW immediately if the manuscript is accepted elsewhere for publication and to withdraw it from our submission manager (Submittable).

-Multiple submissions are accepted with each accompanied by a separate entry fee.
-Note: each submission must be unique.
+Multiple submissions are accepted, each accompanied by a separate entry fee.
+Each submission must be unique.

 Submissions cannot be edited once they are submitted.
 Manuscripts selected for publication will go through an editing process with the editors.

 Manuscripts should be submitted as a .doc or. docx file in a 12-point standard font such as Times New Roman, double-spaced, with at least 1 inch margins, and paginated.
-Include a title page with a total word count and a table of contents, as applicable.
+Include a title page with a total word count and, if applicable, a table of contents.

 Cover letters must be entered into the appropriate field on the submission manager.
 They may not be included in the submission file itself.
 Submission files that contain a cover letter will be automatically disqualified.